s-t-e-f/tp/docs/UserGuide.md

 * Edits the resource at the specified index of the specified project.
 * The index refers to the index number shown in the displayed resource list of the specified project.
 * This index must be a positive integer.
+* Note: `d/DESCRIPTION` is an optional parameter.
+If not specified, only the url will be edited.

 **Example of usage:**